paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 A prior section 6430, added Pub.
 L. 97–448, title I, § 106(a)(4)(A), Jan.
 12, 1983, 96 Stat.
 2388, related to credit or refund of windfall profit taxes to certain trust beneficiaries, prior to repeal by Pub.
 L. 100–418, title I, § 1941(b)(1), (c), Aug.
 23, 1988, 102 Stat.
 1323, 1324, applicable to crude oil removed from the premises on or after Aug.
 23, 1988.

 #### Amendments
+2025—Par.
+(4).
+Pub.
+L. 119–21 added par.
+(4).

 2007—Pub.
 L. 110–172 reenacted section catchline without change and amended text generally.
 Prior to amendment, text read as follows: “No refunds, credits, or payments shall be made under this subchapter for any tax imposed at the Leaking Underground Storage Tank Trust Fund financing rate, except in the case of fuels destined for export.”

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to eligible indelibly dyed diesel fuel or kerosene removed on or after the date that is 180 days after July 4, 2025, see section 70525(c) of Pub.
+L. 119–21, set out as a note under [section 6206 of this title](./chapter-063-assessment.md#section-6206).

 #### Effective Date of 2007 Amendment
 Amendment by Pub.
 L. 110–172 effective as if included in the provisions of the Energy Policy Act of 2005, Pub.
 L. 109–58, to which such amendment relates, see section 6(e) of Pub.
 L. 110–172, set out as a note under [section 30C of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-30c).